Abcidee/SkillsTest/README.md

 Note:

-* Created in Visual Studio 2015 Community Editions
+* Created in Visual Studio 2015 Community Edition
 * Bin, obj and Package folders are not included